 - Provides an overview of the eight activities, activity outcomes, suggested activity duration and terminology used in the activity.
 The activities are:

-- 1. Activity 1 Your digital reflection
+- 1. Activity 1 Your online presence

-- 2. Activity 2 Playing safe
+- 2. Activity 2 Online security

-- 3. Activity 3 Online friendships
+- 3. Activity 3 Friends and followers

-- 4. Activity 4 Cybercitizenship
+- 4. Activity 4 The online you

-- 5. Activity 5 Personal digital devices
+- 5. Activity 5 Managing your personal digital devices

-- 6. Activity 6 Do you live your life online?
+- 6. Activity 6 In excess

-- 7. Activity 7 Screen Time vs Green Time
+- 7. Activity 7 Time out

-- 8. Activity 8 It's only a game
+- 8. Activity 8 Game over

 Marking key

 Description Marks

 Being healthy, safe and active

-(a) Design 5 rules that demonstrate an understanding of the human elements behind online interaction the use of digital technology. ons and
+(a) Design 10 rules that define polite online behaviour, and demonstrate an understanding of the hur elements behind online interactions and the use of digital technology. man

-For each of the five rules: • are appropriate to the student age group • are achievable.
+For each of the five rules: • rules are appropriate to the student age group • rules are achievable.

-demonstrate an understanding of appropriate online behaviour; however, may not be achievable.
+rules demonstrate an understanding of appropriate online behaviour, however may not be achievable.

-Subtotal /10
+Subtotal /20

 Description Marks

 Communicating and interacting for health and wellbeing

 (b) Rules demonstrate an understanding of assertive behaviours, risk aversion and risk awareness.

 Rules reflect:

 assertive and preventative behaviours.
 1-2

 an awareness of risk.
-1-2

 an awareness of risk aversion.
 1-2

 Subtotal /6

 Description Marks

-(c) Rules reflect an understanding of the dynamic nature of cyberspace, the appropriateness and/or inappropriateness of communication and a cultural awareness of online behaviours. (maximum of 6
+(c) Rules reflect an understanding of the dynamic nature of cyberspace, the appropriateness and/or inappropriateness of communication and a cultural awareness of online behaviours.

 Rules reflect:

-an understanding of the dynamic nature of cyberspace, the changing social networking platforms, and web apps used.
-1-2
+an understanding of the dynamic nature of cyberspace, the changing social networking platforms, and web Apps used.

 appropriate communication protocols used online.

 appropriate cultural awareness of online behaviours.
 1-2

 Subtotal /6

-Total 22
+Total 32